No pricing info available

 Fast and very competent emergency service.

-Clinique de Genolier, located in Route de Trelex, Genolier, Switzerland offers patients Cataract Surgery procedures among its total of 177 available procedures, across 18 different specialties.
-Currently, there's no pricing information for Cataract Surgery procedures at Clinique de Genolier, as all prices are available on request only.
-There are many specialists available at the Clinic, with 10 in total, and they are not accredited by any recognized accreditations institutes
+Clinique de Genolier, can be found in Route de Trelex, Genolier, Switzerland and offers its patients Cataract Surgery procedures as well as 177 other procedures, across 18 different procedure categories.
+At present, there is no pricing information for Cataract Surgery procedures at Clinique de Genolier.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 10 in total, and Clinique de Genolier is not accredited by any recognised accreditations institutions.

 Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Cataract Surgery procedures among its total of 530 available procedures, across 28 different specialties.
 Currently, there's no pricing information for Cataract Surgery procedures at Klinik Hirslanden, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes